 NewGrid is actively engaged in the cleantech ecosystem in the US and abroad.
 NewGrid is a member of Greentown Labs, the largest cleantech startup incubator in the United States, and a founding member of the WATT coalition of advanced transmission technology companies.
 NewGrid has been supported by DOE ARPA-E, MassCEC, MassVentures and the National Science Foundation.

-Currently we have one open position.
+Currently we have no open positions.

 Please send your resume to [email protected], referencing the appropriate open position in the email subject.